abujabal/Freebase-to-Neo4j/README.md

             mvn package

-3. run code by invoking the Main class and passing the path to Freebase dump as well as a directory to store Neo4j db
+3. Run code by invoking the Main class and passing the path to Freebase dump as well as a directory to store Neo4j db